mrn0b0t/TaskHound/README.md

 ## Contributing

 PRs welcome.
-Don't expect wonders though - half of this was caffeine-induced vibe-coding.
+Don't expect wonders though.
+Half of this was caffeine-induced vibe-coding.

 ## License